swiftlang/swift-evolution/proposals/NNNN-atomics.md

   ///     // multiple threads, but only one of them will get to
   ///     // succeed setting the reference.
   ///     let histogram = ...
-  ///     return _histogram.storeIfNilThenLoad(histogram)
+  ///     return _histogram.storeIfNil(histogram)
   /// }
   /// ```
   ///
-  /// This operation uses acquiring-and-releasing memory ordering. public borrowing func storeIfNilThenLoad(
+  /// This operation uses acquiring-and-releasing memory ordering. public borrowing func storeIfNil(
     _ desired: consuming Instance
   ) -> Instance